Conjons7/street-eatz/ReadMe.md

   ![Screen Shot 2020-03-20 at 3 21 29 PM](https://user-images.githubusercontent.com/17171899/77211426-2fb75d80-6ac1-11ea-944c-4f7fb7a754e5.png)

   - EXAMPLE: HOST=’http://192.168.1.132:3000’
+  - If you still dont have access try replacing all instances of '${HOST}' with your ip address 'http://your.ip.address:3000'
 - Install expo on your phone from the app store
 - Scan QR code after npm start in mobile folder to start app
 - Make sure your phone and computer are on the same Wifi.